 If you have ideas on stories we should cover, email us at [email protected] or submit an anonymous tip.
-We’re also looking for photos of Reston submitted by readers.
+We’ll resume our regular publishing schedule when we return from our Veterans Day holiday.

 Feel free to discuss these topics, your weekend plans or anything else that’s happening locally in the comments below.

 Photo via FCPD

 Reston Association has issued a call for candidates for the 2019 Board of Directors’ election.
 Five seats are open.

 The following seats will be open next year: an at-large seat for a three-year term, apartment owners representative for a one-year term, Hunters Woods/Dogwood district representative for a one-year term, North Point district representative for a three-year term and Lake Anne/Tall Oaks district representative for a three-year term.